 So much so that you want more than you’re allowed to have.
 There is so much content that could be mined from this idea, that you always have the sense something is missing.
 I yearn to learn about this world in more detail and travel along with these characters as they try to fix their mistakes.
 It was a great story, with some interesting characters, it just wasn’t enough, which seems to be a trend with King’s story (see my review of Tomoiya’s Story: Escape to Darkness) — there isn’t enough meat on the bones to satisfy you.
 Some stories are meant to be short and sweet.
 I don’t think this should have been one of them, and I would love to see what King could do if she allowed herself to develop her stories beyond the simple short narrative.

 Born and raised in Halton County, Ontario, Canada, C.A.
 King is proud to be among the list of Canadian-born authors.
 King wasn’t always a writer; it wasn’t until her husband and both parents passed that King found her passion for the written word.
 After retiring from the workforce to do some soul searching, she found she could redirect her emotions onto the page, and in 2014, decided to follow that passion and publish some of her works.
 She hopes her writing can inspire a new generation of Canadian authors and add to the literary heritage and culture Canada has to offer.

 Check out all of C.A.’s social media platforms:

 If you are an independent author and would like your book reviewed, let me know in the comments section with a link to where I can purchase the book.
 If I find it intriguing, and it’s something I think I’d like, I will purchase a copy and add it to my reading list.
-I will be doing one independent book review per month, so not all requests will be accepted.
+Not all requests will be accepted.

 My Grade: B+